SxtTxch/winttp/README.md

 winttp is a simple, lightweight http server that you can deploy in seconds!
 It is mainly intented for debug purposes, but it can handle bigger projects with ease too.

+If you are on windows, you dont have to install anything at all, just use this script!

 ## Installation

 Simply download the server.ps1 file, and run it with powershell.